karmix/aws-cli-mfa/README.md

 `aws-mfa-manager` accepts the following commands:

 * `help` or `usage` - Show brief usage information.
+* `clear` - Removes the MFA credentials from your environment that were set by setup.
 * `setup` - Talk to the AWS endpoints to discover your account and what MFA token is assigned then request the credentials and allow them to be exported.